Imran Farooq: Mohajir Quami Movement

 In 1978, Farooq helped established the All Pakistan Muhajir Student Organization.
-When in 1984, it gave birth to the Mohajir Quami Movement, Farooq served as its first Secretary General and Convener.
+When in 1984, it gave birth to the Mohajir Quami Movement (MQM), Farooq served as its first Secretary General and Convener.
 In 1988, he was elected to the Pakistan National Assembly and became the Parliamentary Leader of the MQM.

 By 1992, the MQM had become a political force in Karachi.
 In an effort to curtail its power, the Pakistani government launched Operation Clean-up and sent the military into Karachi to crack down on the movement, causing the leadership, including Farooq, to go into hiding.
 After being in hiding for nearly seven years, Farooq escaped from Pakistan in 1999, sought political asylum in the United Kingdom and later gained British citizenship.
 From London, Farooq continued to lead the MQM with Altaf Hussain and other senior members of the party from exile.
 When Farooq left Pakistan, he had a bounty on his head.
 Farooq was charged with terrorism, which he denied upon arrival in London.
 The charges against Farooq were challenged by his mother in 1992 in the Sindh High Court (SHC).
 The SHC's verdict declared the bounty to be illegal and unconstitutional; the consequent appeal by the provincial Government of Sindh was dismissed by the Supreme Court.

 Farooq maintained close relations with Altaf Hussain, who called Farooq his "staunch, loyal, and senior companion."
 In 2004, when Farooq got married in London, Hussain attended the festivities.